spacetelescope/jwst-pipeline-notebooks/README.md

 |------------|----------------|------------|--------------------------|-----------------------------------------------|
 | MIRI       | MRS            | 11.0, 11.1       | 1.15.1, 1.16.0                   |                                               |
 | NIRISS     | Imaging        | 11.0       | 1.15.1                   |                                               |

+## Reference Files

+As of October 2024, the JWST pipeline will automatically select the best reference file context appropriate to each pipeline version by default.
+The notebooks provided here allow users to override this default if desired and choose specific contexts instead.
+See [https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline#JWSTScienceCalibrationPipeline-crds_contextChoosingacontext](Choosing a Context) for guidance.

 ## Installation